chengshaozhe/chengshaozhe.github.io/_pages/about.md

 About Me
 ======

-Welcome!
-I am interested in the unique minds that underlie human rationality and intelligence.
-I draw insights and methods from philosophy, psychology (cognitive, social, and developmental), and artificial intelligence to explore the nature and origins of human intentional actions and **agency**.
+Hi!
+I am a cognitive scientist using interdisciplinary approaches (philosophy, experimental psychology, computational models) to study both humans (children and adults) and artificial intelligence.
+I am interested in the unique minds that underlie human rationality and aim to explore the nature and origins of human intentional actions and **agency**.
 My current focus is on the social-cognitive mechanisms of **intention** and **commitment**.

+I'm currently working as a joint-appointed postdoc in a computational cognitive science lab at UCLA ([Visual Intelligence Lab](https://taogao.comm.ucla.edu/home.html), PI: Dr. Tao Gao) and a developmental psychology lab at Duke University ([Early Childhood Cognition Lab](https://ecclabduke.com/the-team-3), PI: Dr. Tamar Kushnir).

+My most current project explores collaborative decision-making in children to create better artificial social agents.

 <!-- My CV can be found [here](/files/CV_shaozhe.pdf). -->